-If pricing proves true, we may have the first reasonable Tesla Model S competitor yet, aside from the Porsche's lack of interior space, as compared to the much larger Tesla, the two vehicles will likely line up quite well.
+If pricing proves true, we may have the first real Tesla Model S competitor yet.
+Aside from the Porsche's lack of interior space, as compared to the much larger Tesla, the two vehicles will likely line up quite well.

 “priced like entry-level Panamera.”

 For comparison, the base 911 Carrera will set you back a bit over $90,000, whereas the entry-level Panamera starts at $86,300.

 Assuming the base Taycan checks in at around $86,000 then, how does it stack up against say the Tesla Model S or even the Model 3?

 Thanks to our handy dandy Compare EVs page, we can check on the Teslas in a flash.
 The cheapest Tesla Model S, the Long Range non-Performance variant, checks in at $79,990 plus destination.
 In the U.S., the Model S only gets a $1,875 federal tax credit though, whereas the Taycan will get the full $7,500.
 So, in reality, pricing would be close to the same after the credit, provided that the Taycan starts at around $86,000.